-Agility Fairs and Events are the official freight-forwarding partner for all Shell Eco-marathon competitions globally.
-Before arranging freight for your vehicle, you must contact Agility directly at SEMUstudents@agility.com.
+Agility Fair and Events is the official freight-forwarding partner for all Shell Eco-marathon competitions globally.
+Before arranging freight for your vehicle, we recommend you contact Agility directly at SEMUstudents@agility.com.

-If your team is shipping your vehicle and equipment to Sonoma, it is mandatory to read and understand the Dangerous Goods Shipping Guidelines below.
-Read these instructions very carefully and contact Agility if you need more information.
+If your team is shipping a vehicle and/or equipment to Sonoma, please make sure to read, understand and comply with the Dangerous Goods Shipping Guide below.

 - Download: Dangerous Goods Shipping Guide for Shell Eco-marathon Teams